LiamGeoghan/CMPSC311P1/README.md

 C
-The script opens with appropriate library imports, function declarations, and the struct definition. <stdio.h> is included for obvious reasons as it contains most of the c functionality. <string.h> is included for the convertToNormal function so the words can be converted to all lowercase. <time.h> and <sys/time.h> are included for the gettimeofday function so we can get the runtime of the program. <stdlib.h> is included for malloc so we
+The script opens with appropriate library imports, function declarations, and the struct definition.
+The wordc.h file just contains the following includes: <stdio.h> is included for obvious reasons as it contains most of the c functionality. <string.h> is included for the convertToNormal function so the words can be converted to all lowercase. <time.h> and <sys/time.h> are included for the gettimeofday function so we can get the runtime of the program. <stdlib.h> is included for malloc so we